habibwebdev/laravelapiwithreact/README.md

    7. migrate the migration with php artisan migrate
 5. Completed the logic for data insertion into database
    1. completed the handleSubmit function inside react-frontend
+6. Fetch the data from database with laravel api
+   1. create route to fetch all the students from database
+   2. create the index function inside the StudentController
+   3. Create the logic to fetch the data from database via laravel api into the frontend inside Student.js